-Through the Musiah online piano lesson course, I use piano / keyboard music as a means of helping students discover that they can teach themselves anything they want to learn, not only how to play piano / keyboard — but anything they want to learn.
+Through Musiah online piano lessons, I use piano / keyboard music as a means of helping students discover that they can teach themselves anything they want to learn, not only how to play piano / keyboard — but anything they want to learn.

 Each of us has enormous untapped abilities within ourselves and teaching yourself piano / keyboard is a great way to discover and unlock your hidden potential.

 Absolutely.
 While there is no doubt that having a good traditional teacher can be helpful, the fact is you can teach yourself how to play piano / keyboard very effectively with the Musiah online piano lesson course, and you can do it with or without the involvement of a traditional piano / keyboard teacher.